-- z.
-Commit an act of harassment, intimidation, or bullying; or - aa.
-Engage in any other activity expressly prohibited by a school staff member in authority. - 3.
-Pupils assigned to a school bus must obey all school rules, and - a.
-Show respect for the driver at all times; - b.
-Enter and leave the bus in an orderly manner; - c.
-Ride only the bus to which they have been assigned; - d.
-Be and remain seated while the bus is in motion; - e.
-Avoid reckless and boisterous activity at all times, including during waits at pickup points; - f.
-Talk in a reasonable tone of voice and avoid loud noises; - g.
-Extend no portion of the body or other object out a bus window; - h.
-Keep aisles clear at all times; - i.
-Refrain from bringing animals or bulky, unmanageable projects onto the school bus; - j.
-Refrain from smoking, eating, and drinking on the bus; and - k.
-Possess, use, or distribute no substance in violation of Policy No. 5530. - 4.
+- 26. Commit an act of harassment, intimidation, or bullying; or - 27.
+Engage in any other activity expressly prohibited by a school staff member in authority. - 28.
+Pupils assigned to a school bus must obey all school rules, and - a. show respect for the driver at all times; - b. enter and leave the bus in an orderly manner; - c. ride only the bus to which they have been assigned; - d. be and remain seated while the bus is in motion; - e. avoid reckless and boisterous activity at all times, including during waits at pickup points; - f. talk in a reasonable tone of voice and avoid loud noises; - g. extend no portion of the body or other object out a bus window; - h. keep aisles clear at all times; - i. refrain from bringing animals or bulky, unmanageable projects onto the school bus; - j. refrain from smoking, eating, and drinking on the bus; and possess, use, or distribute no substance in violation of Policy No. 5530.

 The Building Principal or designee has the right to impose a consequence on a pupil for conduct away from school grounds pursuant to N.J.A.C.
 6A:16-7.6.
 This authority shall be exercised only when it is reasonably necessary for the pupil's physical or emotional safety, security, and well-being or for reasons relating to the safety, security, and well-being of other pupils, staff, or school grounds, pursuant to N.J.S.A.
 18A:25-2 and 18A:37-2 or when the conduct which is the subject of the proposed consequence materially and substantially interferes with the requirements of appropriate discipline in the operation of the school.
 Consequences shall be handled in accordance with Policy and Regulation 5600, pursuant to N.J.A.C.
 6A:16-7.1, and as appropriate, in accordance with N.J.A.C.
 6A:16-7-2, 6A:16-7.3, or 6A:16-7.5.

-C. Disciplinary Measures
+Disciplinary Measures